-Donna’s research is conducted using a theory she developed on the evolution of human and ecological dignity called transcendent pluralism.
+Donna Perry’s research is conducted using a theory she developed on the evolution of human and ecological dignity called transcendent pluralism.

 Recognized as one the country’s leading scholars of U.S. Middle East policy and of strategic nonviolent action.

-Lecturer in Political Science, Tufts University & Senior Fellow of the Carr Center for Human Rights Policy, Harvard University
+Non-resident Research Associate Centre for International Studies, Oxford University & Senior Fellow of the Carr Center for Human Rights Policy, Harvard University

 Gordon Lafer is a Research Associate with the Economic Policy Institute in Washington, DC.